-During orientation week, each of you will meet with a member of your Curriculum Advising Committee (CAC).
+During orientation week, each of you will meet with a member of the Curriculum Advising Committee (CAC).
 The CAC advises students on their academic plans, approves required courses, and assists in decisions related to the PhD program.
 Meeting with a CAC member is the first step to determining your fall course load.

 - Meetings with a member of the CAC will occur during the orientation week.
 You will be notified of the time slot at the CCB Orientation.
 This meeting will help you determine the courses you will take in the fall term and beyond.
 Your fall course load will typically include 2-3 courses, as well as two required courses, Chem 300, a research course representing your rotations, and Chem 301hf, a course on teaching.
 At this meeting, your CAC member will sign your Plan of Study.
 We encourage you to review our Course Requirements page for more information, and your CAC is available to answer any questions.

 - Complete the online check-in for the fall term at my.harvard.edu by August 17th at 11:59 pm.
 You must do this to be considered an active student at the beginning of each term.

 - Register for courses at my.harvard.edu.
 The deadline for course registration is August 26th.
 Once your curriculum advisor approves your course selections, a member of the Department Office will approve your courses.

 Harvard's Student Information System, where you will check-in, register for courses, and view the course catalog